weaviate/weaviate-io/developers/weaviate/concepts/data.md

 ### Tenancy and IDs

-Each tenancy is like a namespace.
-Different tenants could, in theory, have objects with the same IDs.
-To avoid naming problems, object IDs in multi-tenant clusters combine the tenant ID and the object ID.
+Each tenancy is like a namespace, so different tenants could, in theory, have objects with the same IDs.
+To avoid naming problems, object IDs in multi-tenant clusters combine the tenant ID and the object ID to create an ID that is unique across tenants.

 ### Tenancy and cross-references

 Multi-tenancy supports some cross-references.

 Cross-references like these are supported:

 - From a multi-tenancy object to a non-multi-tenancy object.
 - From a multi-tenancy object to another multi-tenancy object, as long as they belong to the same tenant.

-You **cannot** create cross-references like these:
+Cross-references like these are not supported:

 - From a non-multi-tenancy object to a multi-tenancy object.
 - From a multi-tenancy object to another multi-tenancy object if they belong to different tenants.